 Remote productivity: Concerns about productivity when the entire workforce is working remotely

 Right now, there is a strong need of a technology based, human-centered workplace that can set the direction for a new work culture.
-HCL Fluid Workplace is an adaptive, scalable, and connected solution that helps organizations address the unprecedented challenges of remote working by maintaining productivity, ensuring security, and providing a seamless experience.
+HCLTech Fluid Workplace is an adaptive, scalable, and connected solution that helps organizations address the unprecedented challenges of remote working by maintaining productivity, ensuring security, and providing a seamless experience.